-Alfred Molina, did a fantastic job on his performance as La Sombra, he’s the film’s Main Antagonist.
-He wasn’t just another incompetent Bond like villain, he was unpredictable, and calculative, which causes The Stakes to drastically go up.
+Alfred Molina, did a fantastic job on his performance as La Sombra.
+He’s the film’s Main Antagonist.
+He wasn’t just another incompetent Bond like villain, he was unpredictable and calculative.
+Which causes The Stakes to drastically go high.

 One character recreates the infamous boulder scene from Raiders Of The Lost Ark.
 Alfred himself co-starred in Raiders.
 I think this was an Inside Joke for Indiana Jones fans.

-Similar to the first movie, The Animation is once again drawn in traditional 2D animation, rather than CGI, thank goodness they didn’t go in that route, if they did, I would’ve Double Down on Points.
+Similar to the first movie, The Animation is once again drawn in traditional 2D animation rather than C.G.I.
+Thank goodness they didn’t go in that route.
+If they did, I would’ve Double Down on it.

 The film made a reference to The Bat Signal.
-The Lego Batman Movie and Justice League, also came out the exact same year.
+What a co-inky-dink.
+The Lego Batman Movie and Justice League also came out the exact same year.

-If you’re a longtime fan of the show like I am, there are a bunch of callbacks from various episodes that are all connected the movie, which kickstarts the journey.
+If you’re a longtime fan of the show like I am, there are a bunch of callbacks from various episodes that are all connected the movie.
+Kickstarting the journey.

-Like it’s predecessor, there’s a character named Monkey Man, which is perhaps a possible Rolling Stones reference to the song, “Monkey Man.”
+Like it’s predecessor, there’s a character named Monkey Man.
+A possible Rolling Stones reference to the song, “Monkey Man?”

 The mystery surrounding Arnold’s teacher, Mr Simmons, reveals that he has a boyfriend.
 This wasn’t a shove it in your face moment, this was done subtly, because it shows Simmons giving him a hug.
 What I just mentioned, also parallels America finally accepting Gay Marriage as a metaphor that this is a wink to humanity.
 If you’re an ultra neo-confederate, please don’t grab your pitchforks and torches.
-As I’ve stated on my review for the 2017 version Beauty & The Beast, I’m neutral to The Gay Community, so chill the heck out!
+As I’ve stated on my review for the 2017 version Beauty & The Beast, I’m supportive towards The LGBT Community.

-Arnold’s chemistry with Gerald, Helga, and the rest of his friends and family, felt heartwarming, due to Arnold’s past adventures surrounding his peers and family members.
-I’m giving Arnold & Helga’s relationship, a truckload of Bonus Points!
+Arnold’s chemistry with Gerald, Helga and the rest of his friends and family felt heartwarming as we witnessed Arnold’s past adventures surrounding his peers and family members.
+I’m giving Arnold & Helga’s relationship a truckload of Bonus Points!

 Cons: An Animation Error with one character who suffered from poisonous effects, a few shots later, he/she looks normal.
 Animation 101, check your drawings before you submit The Final Cut.